Skip to main content

 Profile

-I am a Lecturer and Researcher committed to bridging academic excellence with practical applications in climate change resilience and global health.
-My research work focuses on climate change, environmental sustainability, WASH (Water, Sanitation, and Hygiene) and Occupational Health and Safety.
+As a Lecturer and Researcher, I am committed to bridging academic excellence with practical applications in climate change resilience and global health to create healthier communities My research work focuses on climate change, environmental sustainability, WASH (Water, Sanitation, and Hygiene) and Occupational Health and Safety.

 Area of Expertise:

-My expertise includes the critical Public Health implications of climate change on WASH, gendered vulnerabilities, occupational health and environmental health.
+My expertise comprises the critical public health dimensions of climate change, particularly its implications for water, sanitation, and hygiene (WASH), gendered vulnerabilities, occupational health, and broader environmental health concerns.
 My experience so far integrates Environmental Science and Public Health; this covers ecosystem studies, disease prevention, health impact tracking and regulatory strategies.

 Teaching and Mentorship:

-I teach courses in waste management, hygiene, occupational health and safety, pest and vector control, climate change and health, gendered vulnerabilities of climate action and water supply and treatment.
-I also mentor students to navigate the academic environment, their professional and personal development goals.
+As a Lecturer, I manage the full cycle of instruction from curriculum design and course delivery to experiential fieldwork coordination, student assessment across cohorts.
+I deliver courses in waste management, hygiene, occupational health and safety, pest and vector control, climate change and health, gendered dimensions of climate action, and water supply and treatment.
+In addition to teaching, I provide mentorship that supports students in navigating the academic environment while advancing their professional aspirations and personal development goals.

 Collaborations and Projects:

 I have collaborated on projects aimed at improving environmental and public health standards, applying both laboratory and social science (mixed method) approaches.
-I supervise undergraduate and postgraduate research in WASH, climate change, occupational exposures and environmental quality.
+I supervise undergraduate and postgraduate research within my research focus.

 Publications and Presentations:

-I have authored and co-authored peer‑reviewed research papers and presented my work at conferences and research dissemination fora.
-I contributed to a scientific discussion on the health impacts of climate change through the Geneva Learning Foundation.
+I have authored and co‑authored peer‑reviewed publications and disseminated my research through conference presentations and scholarly fora.
+In addition, I have contributed to international scientific dialogue on the health impacts of climate change.

 Patronage: